The voice behind screen readers

 An avatar illustration style, of a blonde male, wearing a black shirt.

-Tyler Woods, Community Member @ Fable
+Tyler Woods, Community Member at Fable

 “No speech synthesizer is perfect.
 However, in 2019, there are enough options available that people can find one that suits their needs.”